What to Do When Tenants Complain About Pets

-- High Urgency Complaints: These include situations in which a tenant’s safety is threatened, a tenant’s behavior is violating the terms of the lease or a tenant has had multiple complaints against him or her.
-These complaints must be addressed immediately.
+- High Priority: These are situations where the tenant feels unsafe, a tenant’s behavior is violating the terms of the lease or a tenant has had multiple complaints against him or her.

 - Multiple complaints.

-- An animal that is a threat to the safety of any of the residents.
+- An animal is a threat to the safety of any of the residents.

 - An illegal animal in the building.